catch1981/MandemOS-Hecate/README.md

 python clone_client.py --help
 ```

+#### Firebase Memory Storage
+Provide a Firebase service account JSON file and set `FIREBASE_CRED_PATH` to its location to store memories in Firestore.
+When configured, Hecate mirrors remembered facts in a `memory` collection so they persist across sessions.
+Without credentials, it falls back to the local `memory.txt` file.

 ### Sensitive Data Firewall
 `clone_network.py` now masks API keys and other tokens from shared messages and tasks.
 Set `FIREWALL_PATTERNS` with comma-separated regexes to customize what gets filtered.